MichaelAntonFischer/enpal-link/README.md

 ```bash
 cp enpal-link/start_enpal.sh .
 ```
-This step is recommended to not overwrite your config when pulling new updates from the git repo and not expose your data to the git directory.
+This step is recommended to not overwrite your config when pulling new updates from the git repo.

 ### Make the script executable: